evanjamesc/Password-Manager/README.md

 ## Introduction
 This application allows users to enter their existing password for storage, or randomly generate a secure password for their accounts.
 This application is for demo purposes only.
-Future development will include password hashing.

 ## Features
 - **Simple GUI**: A user-friendly interface that allows for easy interaction.